On the ultimate precision of meson mixing observables: Duality violation

-We are now in a position to make a strong statement: any measurement outside this range, cannot be due to duality violation and it will be an unambiguous signal for new physics. \\ Since the ranges in Eq.(\ref{asls3}), Eq.(\ref{asld3}) and Eq.(\ref{DGd3}) are considerably larger than the uncertainties of the corresponding standard model prediction given in Eq.(\ref{comparison1}) the question of how to further shrink the duality bounds is arising.
-Currently the bound on the duality violating parameters $\delta$ come entirely from $\Delta \Gamma_s$, where the current experimental and theoretical uncertainty adds up to $\pm 19\%$.
+The duality bound on $a_{sl}^d$ overlaps largely with the current experimental bound on this observable, here a future improvement in the measurement of $a_{sl}^d$ will give an additional bound on duality violation. \\ We are now in a position to make a strong statement: any measurement outside this range, cannot be due to duality violation and it will be a strong signal for new physics. \\ Since the ranges in Eq.(\ref{asls3}), Eq.(\ref{asld3}) and Eq.(\ref{DGd3}) are considerably larger than the uncertainties of the corresponding standard model prediction given in Eq.(\ref{comparison1}) the question of how to further shrink the duality bounds is arising.
+Currently the bound on the duality violating parameters $\delta$ come entirely from $\Delta \Gamma_s$, where the current experimental and theoretical uncertainty adds up to $\pm 22\%$.
 Any improvement on this uncertainty will shrink the allowed regions on $\delta$.
 In Section 3 we will discuss a more aggressive estimate of the theory predictions for the mixing observable, indicating that a theory uncertainty of about $\pm 10\%$ or even $\pm 5\%$ in $\Delta \Gamma_s / \Delta M_s$ might come into sight.
 Including also possible improvements in experiment this would indicate a region for $\delta$ that is considerably smaller than the ones given in Eq.(\ref{asls3}), Eq.(\ref{asld3}) and Eq.(\ref{DGd3}).
-The current (and a possible future) situation are summarised in Fig.\ \ref{fig:duality_bounds}.
+The current (and a possible future) situation is summarised in Fig.\ \ref{fig:duality_bounds}.